Sortition Law: Initial failure

 Government pressure and enthusiastic support from the middle class allowed the law to be approved.
-The urban middle class, which made up the officer corps and had an increasing similarity of ideas, intended to strengthen the Army against coronelism.
+The urban middle class, which made up the officer corps and had an increasing similarity of ideas, intended to strengthen the army against coronelism.
 Enthusiasm was not unanimous.
 Supported by officers, intellectuals and capitalists, the law was unwanted among workers.
 Military service was until then compared to slavery and lower ranks were not valued, although the law sought to change their reputation.
 The mood of nationalist euphoria was not shared by all of society.
 Opposition demonstrations took place both in large cities and in the countryside.
 In Minas Gerais, a powerful state averse to military service, the first attempt at enlistment in 1908 had violent reactions.
 In Sacramento, 200 women destroyed enlistment records; another attack took place in Uberaba.
 In Mar de Espanha and Carangola, board members were murdered.
 In Vila da Abadia there was a mass flight of the population.
-There were several other incidents of resistance.
+There were several other resistance incidents.

 After the law was passed, budget cuts reduced the army's strength to a level staffed only with volunteers, and there was no lottery.
 Enlistment boards were put in place for the future lottery, but slowly.
 In Minas Gerais, only ten of the 178 municipalities had boards in 1912.
 With incomplete lists, it was not possible to carry out the lottery.
-With the candidacy of marshal Hermes da Fonseca in the presidential election of 1910 and the opposition of the Civilist Campaign, the enthusiasm of the civilian elite for the lottery waned.
+With the candidacy of marshal Hermes da Fonseca in the 1910 presidential election and the opposition of the Civilist Campaign, the enthusiasm of the civilian elite for the lottery waned.
 The Sortition Law was associated with the marshal.
-Hermes won the election, but in his tenure (1910–1914) the Salvation Policy discredited the Army, further delaying mandatory military service.
-An initial surge of enthusiasm for shooting societies was lost because the law wasn't applied, and membership only began to grow again after 1916.
+Hermes won the election, but in his tenure (1910–1914) the Salvation Policy discredited the army, further delaying mandatory military service.
+An initial surge of enthusiasm for shooting societies was lost because the law was not applied, and membership only began to grow again after 1916.
 Personnel demand continued to be met by volunteering and forced recruitment until 1916.